 Nature consideration in final fellings and thinning

 Planning plays a key role in our nature conservation measures during harvesting operations.
-The most extensive nature conservation planning takes place prior to harvesting, since these operations have a major impact on the forest environment.
+The most extensive nature conservation planning takes place prior to harvesting, since these operations have a major impact on the forest.

 Planning